ephillipe/cachet-monitor/readme.md

 - `component_id` is optional
 - `threshold` is a percentage
 - `expected_status_code` is a http response code
+- `interval` is a seconds interval to execute monitors
 - GET request will be performed on the `url`

 How to run